Like us on Facebook Follow us on Instagram Subscribe on YouTube

 The safety of the individual(s) concerned is paramount.
 A risk assessment must be undertaken immediately to assess the level of risk to all beneficiaries posed by the alleged perpetrator.
 This will include whether it is safe for them to continue in their role or any other role within the Company whilst an investigation is undertaken.

-Recording keeping and managing confidential information
+18. Record keeping and managing confidential information

-Disseminating our policy and procedures
+19. Disseminating our policy and procedures

 This policy will be made available to balletLORENT’s beneficiaries and their parent/carers via our website.
-One hard copy will be made available for parents/carers and participants to read at each session.
+One hard copy will be available for parents/carers and participants to read at each session.
 Upon request balletLORENT will provide a copy of this policy to any enquirer.

-Reviewing our policy and procedures
+20. Reviewing our policy and procedures

 balletLORENT will review any incidents during the year and take appropriate action to resolve them, adapting policies and procedures immediately if required.

-Review due: May 2025
+Review due: July 2027